-Paper Weighting Paper 1 (1 hour 45 minutes) Candidates will be required to answer three 450/ questions (3x25 marks).
-Six questions will be set; two on each of the three themes.
-It will involve problem solving and free-response writing.
-45% Paper 2 (1 hour 30 minutes) candidates must answer all the questions.
+Paper Weighting Paper 1 (1 hour 45 minutes) Candidates answer three questions (25 marks for each) and must answer one question from each theme.
+It will 45% involve data-response questions.
+Paper 2 (1 hour 30 minutes) candidates must answer all the questions.
 The paper will be mainly skills-based and will test a candidate's ability to 27.5% handle various ways of depicting geographical information.
 Paper 3 Coursework (School-based assessment).
-One school-based assignment should consist of an average 2000 words.
+One school-based 27.5% assignment should consist of an average 2000 words.
 27.5%